The best carp landing net has one job – to land carp efficiently, without breaking or causing damage to the fish.

-Then, connect the arms (these are lengths of carbon that run through the mesh net) into the spreader block.
+Next, you should connect the arms (these are the lengths of carbon that run through the mesh net) into the spreader block.

-This can be tricky, but is meant to be for ensuring a fully open net that maintains its shape and rigidity during use.
+This can be tricky, but crucial to ensure a fully open, and safe net, that maintains its shape and rigidity during use.

-A common size is 42 inch, which most fisheries accept as a large enough for most sized carp in the UK.
+The most common size is 42 inches, which most fisheries accept this size large enough for most sized carp in the UK.

-You should also choose a net that can be disconnected quickly, which is important for landing carp safely and securely.
+You should also choose a net that can be disconnected quickly, because it makes landing carp safer.